asyzhou/Positive_Reframs_Frontend/README.md

 ```

 ### Start the back end service
-Then run the following command
+Then run the following command in Positive_Reframs_Frontend/demo_project
 ```
 node index.js
 ```